Septic shock can affect anyone susceptible to germs that cause infection. When linked with abortion, septic shock can be a dangerous complication.

 - timing of the start of medical treatment

-- Consult with a licensed physician or clinic to pursue an elective abortion.
+- Talk with a doctor about an elective abortion.

 - Follow the directions exactly as provided for a medical abortion.